scalacenter/bloop/website/content/docs/developer-documentation.md

 ## Debugging

-If you're trying to catch a bug, it might ben convenient to attach a debugger to Bloop instead of creating your own tests and `println`ing.
+If you're trying to catch a bug, it might be convenient to attach a debugger to Bloop instead of creating your own tests and `println`ing.

 In order to attach a debugger you need to run Bloop with some additional JVM